Aap Kaa Hak: Content

 The series copies the format of This is Your Right with Pande answering questions on health and social issues and Hussain answering legal questions, in Hindi and Urdu.
-It was broadcast on Granada Television, Television North West, and other channels in Britain from 1980 to the early 1990s.
+It was broadcast on Granada Television and other channels in Britain from 1980 to the early 1990s.
 The first series was produced by Marjorie Giles and Pat Baker.

 The programme paved the way for a public forum on social, legal and health concerns.
 Health issues covered included diabetes, heart disease and depression.
 Accessing social security and issues related to the Department of Health were also dealt with.

 Legacy

 Pande credited the series with introducing him to other health professionals that caused him to expand the range of services offered in his surgery:

 I was speaking to all sorts of people – dieticians, social workers...
 And I started thinking "why don't I invite these people to come to my surgery?"
 So that's what I did – 20 years or so before it became the norm, I had a nurse, a social worker, a dietician – all sorts of health workers – in my surgery, and that was all because you could decide what you wanted for your patient.
 As the need came, I was happy to provide.